 Owning a property inevitably costs money.
 This is especially true when owning a rental property.
-Today we are speaking with Dan Hines.
+Today we are speaking about property management in Elk Grove, California with Dan Hines.
 Dan is a Regional Manager here at Mynd Property Management, and he will be giving us his top three things that will cost you money when owning a property in the Elk Grove area.

 Alex Osenenko: Boys and girls, Alex here with Mynd Property Management.
 Today, we’re talking about Elk Grove.
 Specifically, how to invest in real estate in Elk Grove, how to Win, how to make money, how to have a good investment experience that actually helps you achieve your goals.
 To unpack this and get more specific for Elk Grove, I have someone with a lot of experience in the area.
 Dan Hines my guest today.
 Dan, how are you?

 Dan Hines: Great.
 Thanks.
 Thanks for joining us.